coreinfrastructure/best-practices-badge/doc/api.md

 *   gteq: Integer, % greater than or equal of passing criteria
 *   lteq: Integer, % less than or equal of passing criteria.
     Can be combined with gteq
+*   url: Text - matches the home page URL or the repo URL exactly.
+    Be sure to use URL encoding (%3A for ":" and %2F for "/").
+    This is an 'equal to' match, so `url=http:%3A%2F%2Fq.com` will retrieve `https://q.com` but not `https://q.com/repo7`.
+    See pq= if you want to search for a prefix.
+    A trailing space and trailing slash are ignored.
+If we add support for package URLs (purls), this would retrieve those matches as well.
 *   pq: Text, "prefix query" - matches against *prefix* of URL or name
 *   q: Text, "normal query" - match against parsed name, description, URL This is implemented by PostgreSQL, so you can use "&amp;" (and),